 Volume 2 - 2015

 The Neutral Corner

 What's Inside

 Dispute Resolution News 6

 Revisions to FINRA Arbitrator Definitions 8

 Mediation Update 11

 Questions and Answers 13

 Education and Training 15

 Arbitrator Tip 16

 Mission Statement

 We publish The Neutral Corner to provide arbitrators and mediators with current updates on important rules and procedures within securities dispute resolution.
 FINRA's dedicated neutrals better serve parties and other participants in the FINRA forum by taking advantage of this valuable learning tool.

 Discovery in FINRA Arbitration

 By Steven Caruso and Ellen Slipp

+The discovery phase of a customer-initiated arbitration conducted under the auspices of the FINRA Code of Arbitration Procedure for Customer Disputes (Code) is intended to allow the parties to obtain facts and information to support their

 cases and prepare for the evidentiary hearing.
 Rule 12505 of the Code not only requires parties to cooperate with each other "to the fullest extent practicable in the exchange of documents and information to expedite the arbitration process," but it also contains the rules that govern the discovery process, including making discovery requests, responding to such requests, objecting to discovery requests and providing arbitrator authority to issue sanctions against parties for discovery abuses.

+Discovery Guide

-Discovery Guide In customer cases, the starting point in the discovery process is the FINRA Discovery Guide.
+In customer cases, the starting point in the discovery process is the FINRA Discovery Guide.
 The Discovery Guide includes the Document Production Lists.
 Parties and arbitrators should consider the documents described in the Document Production Lists as presumptively discoverable in all customer cases.
 In most circumstances, parties should exchange the specified documents-without the need for objection or arbitrator intervention-unless the party in control of the document demonstrates a compelling reason not to produce it.

-Unless the parties agree otherwise, within 60 days of the original date the answer to the statement of claim is due, or, for parties added by amendment or third party claim, within 60 days of the date that their answer is due, parties must: - produce to all other parties all documents in their possession or control that are described in Document Production Lists 1 and 2; - identify and explain the reason that specific documents described in Document Production Lists 1 and 2 cannot be produced within the required time and state when the documents will be produced; or - assert a specific objection as provided in Rule 12508 of the Code.
-Comments, Feedback and Suggestions Please send your suggestions and comments to:
+Unless the parties agree otherwise, within 60 days of the original date the answer to the statement of claim is due, or, for parties added by amendment or third party claim, within 60 days of the date that their answer is due, parties must:

+- produce to all other parties all documents in their possession or control that are described in Document Production Lists 1 and 2;

+- identify and explain the reason that specific documents described in Document Production Lists 1 and 2 cannot be produced within the required time and state when the documents will be produced; or

+- assert a specific objection as provided in Rule 12508 of the Code.

+Discovery in FINRA Arbitration continued

+Comments, Feedback and Suggestions

+Please send your suggestions and comments to: